 DPO Productions releases Falling Overnight at the Cinema Village on July 27th, 2012.

-NYC MOVIE GURU: How do you find the right balance between ballet, acting and spending time with family/friends?
+NYC MOVIE GURU: How do you find the right balance between ballet, acting and school?

 Emilia Zoryan: It's really difficult, especially when I was filming Falling Overnight because thatís when everything was happening.
 At that point, I had been at UCLA for a major in Economics and a minor in Russian, learning how to read and write.
 Basically, at night I was shooting and then I would drive to school and sleep for maybe an hour or two.
 In the mornings, I would take exams because I was in the middle of midterms.
 Work-wise, I would have to pay for school somehow, so then that came in.
 I was a little bit more flexible with work than most people.
 Iím very lucky because I started my own business selling electronics on Amazon.
 Itís difficult because you have to keep your customers happy and email them back.
 In terms of ballet, dancing has always been a passion of mine, but I havenít been professionally dancing, as/in 5 times a week, for about 2 years already.
 Iím still a dancer---that doesnít go away because itís in my bones by that point.
 I do yoga now just to keep in shape, but dancing is very, very, very time-consuming.
 Itís really dangerous to take dance classes if you donít take them every day because you might hurt yourself that way.